giampierosalvi/AffordancesAndSpeech/README.md

 The speech data used in the paper can be downloaded here: https://kth.box.com/s/t94utqu15727ujfagxllhl8me25kqmt0

+Only the recordings from speakers `m03` and `f08` where used in the experiments.

 The ASR code will be added to this repository after cleaning up.

 ## Changes